addok/addok/docs/config.md

         'db': 0
     }

+By default, when using the `RedisStore` for documents, indexes and documents will be stored in two different Redis databases.
+You can control those details by using `indexes` and/or `documents` subdictionnaries, for example:

+    REDIS = {
+        'host': 'myhost',
+        'port': 6379,
+        'indexes': {
+            'db': 11,
+        },
+        'documents': {
+            'db': 12,
+        }
+    }

+If your hosts are different, you can define them like this:

+    REDIS = {
+        'port': 6379,
+        'indexes': {
+            'host': 'myhost1',
+            'db': 11,
+        },
+        'documents': {
+            'db': 12,
+            'host': 'myhost2',
+        }
+    }

+And of course, same for the port.

 #### LOG_DIR (path)
 Path to the directory Addok will write its log and history files.
 Can also be overriden from the environment variable `ADDOK_LOG_DIR`.